History

 The building was originally 80 feet long with a 53-foot courtyard.
 The courtyard contained a large water cistern with a 22 by 15-foot icehouse to the rear.
 Although the water cistern has since been filled, the icehouse structure remains.
 It is four bricks thick with an air space in the center, and it had a hayloft above for insulation.
 We take advantage of this quality of construction today by using the same area, with a modern walk-in installed inside, for refrigeration.
 The courtyard was bricked in and is now used as the kitchen.
 Brick sidewalks with limestone curbstones were part of the original building’s design, although the curbstones have since given way to concrete.
 The curbstones were made in the local stone mills, of which Bloomington had many.
 The bricks were likely from Bloomfield and looked similar to the embossed brick on the Irish Lion’s front sidewalk.
 It was rescued by the proprietors of The Irish Lion during the latest improvements made to the sidewalks and street on Kirkwood.

 Hauntings and Ghost stories are common, as with many old pubs, but a pint or two may have helped to exaggerate the tales.
-At closing, Bartenders are asked to leave a shot of whiskey at the end of the bar to appease the departed.
+At closing, Bartenders were asked to leave a shot of whiskey at the end of the bar to appease the departed.
 Haunted Bloomington